google/zetasql/docs/user-defined-functions.md

 You can call a Lua UDF in the same way that you call a built-in function.
 For details, see [Function calls][function-calls].

+### Data types supported
+The valid data types for arguments and return values are INT32, UINT32, INT64, UINT64, FLOAT, DOUBLE, STRING, BOOL, and PROTO.
+If the function returns the Lua type nil, it gets converted to a NULL value of the specified return data type.

 ### Lua UDF examples